Several readers asked me lately

 It’s All about Vitamin D

 Studies show that Alaskans who spent their holiday break down south in sunny states or countries, get a boost in vitamin D and are less likely to get cabin fever.
 I was advised to take 5000 (five thousand) mg of vitamin D a day to keep the winter blues away.
-Some people go into tanning studios for vitamin D and to not have to take pills.
+Some people go into tanning studios for vitamin D to not have to take pills.